Carob: Cultivation

 Intercropping with other tree species is widely spread.
 Not much cultivation management is required.
 Only light pruning and occasional tilling to reduce weeds is necessary.
 Nitrogen-fertilizing of the plants has been shown to have positive impacts on yield performance.
-Although it is native to moderately dry climates, two or three summers irrigation greatly aid the development, hasten the fruiting, and increase the yield of a carob tree.
+Although it is native to moderately dry climates, two or three summers' irrigation greatly aid the development, hasten the fruiting, and increase the yield of a carob tree.

 Harvest and post-harvest treatment

 The most labour-intensive part of carob cultivation is harvesting, which is often done by knocking the fruit down with a long stick and gathering them together with the help of laid-out nets.
 This is a delicate task because the trees are flowering at the same time and care has to be taken not to damage the flowers and the next year's crop.
 The literature recommends research to get the fruit to ripen more uniformly or also for cultivars which can be mechanically harvested (by shaking).

-After harvest, carob pods have a moisture content of 10–20% and should be dried down to a moisture content of 8% so the pods do not rot.
+Freshly harvested carob pods have a moisture content of 10–20% and should be dried down to a moisture content of 8% so they do not rot.
 Further processing separates the kernels (seeds) from the pulp.
 This process is called kibbling and results in seeds and pieces of carob pods (kibbles).
 Processing of the pulp includes grinding for animal feed production or roasting and milling for human food industry.
 The seeds have to be peeled which happens with acid or through roasting.
-Then the endosperm and the embryo are separated for different uses.
+The endosperm and the embryo are then separated for different uses.